 The purpose of this Guide is to highlight the main principles and changes under the GDPR.
-It is intended to be used by businesses as an aid to a GDPR fact find/audit and to help anticipate likely practical steps required.
+It is intended to be used by businesses as an aid to a GDPR fact find/audit, and to help anticipate likely practical steps required.
 Each section of this Guide describes a different principle and/or change under the GDPR.
-We have also set out suggested "Actions" to consider under each Section.
+We have also set out suggested "Actions" to consider under each section.
 These "Actions" will help identify any gaps in compliance.

 Please note that this Guide is not a comprehensive statement of the GDPR.
-We expect further guidance to be issued on the GDPR such as from the Article 29 Working Party Guidance composed of the European Supervisory Authorities.
-Further laws may also be implemented (e.g. local laws) which need to be taken into account when assessing compliance.
+We expect further guidance to be issued on the GDPR.
+This Guide doesn't cover Article 29 Working Party Guidance recently issued.
+Further laws may also be implemented (e.g., local laws), which need to be taken into account when assessing compliance.